camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/slack.md

 #### Message ID expression

 The **Message ID expression** is an optional field that allows you to extract the message ID from the incoming request.
-Message ID serves as a unique identifier for the message and is used for message correlation.
+The message ID serves as a unique identifier for the message and is used for message correlation.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.

 In most cases, it is not necessary to configure the **Message ID expression**.
-However, it is useful if you want to ensure message deduplication or achieve certain message correlation behavior.
+However, it is useful if you want to ensure message deduplication or achieve a certain message correlation behavior.
 Learn more about how message IDs influence message correlation in the [messages guide](../../../concepts/messages#message-correlation-overview).

-For example, if you want to set the message ID to the value of the `text` field of the incoming message, you can configure the **Message ID expression** as follows:
+For example, to set the message ID to the value of the `text` field of the incoming message, configure the **Message ID expression** as follows:

 ```
 = request.body.event.text